What is Rybelsus (semaglutide)? Benefits, Risks, And Side effects?

 Rybelsus is an oral semaglutide.
-Same molecule used in Ozempic.
+The same molecule is used in Ozempic.
 Patients take Rybelsus( semaglutide) orally daily.
 It is a GLP-1 hormone analog.
 GLP-1 is a gastrointestinal hormone we make after eating to make insulin.
 Rybelsus( oral semaglutide) needs to be taken empty stomach.
 After you take Rybelsus you should wait 30 minutes before eating or drinking.

-Finally, Rybelsus (semaglutide) is here.
-You may have heard about Rybelsus from the TV, your doctor or from a friend.
+You may have heard about Rybelsus on the TV, from your doctor, or from a friend.
 This article will tell you all about Rybelsus.
-Here is a diabetes specialist perspective about Rybelsus.
+Here is a diabetes specialist’s perspective about Rybelsus.